Calvin-cy/Regression-/MVP.md

 I tried different regression model and found out that Ridge and Lasso work for my dataset.

-The MVP is to keep digging into Ridge and Lasso, create a plot to find the best alpha of each one, and add some features to get the best score of R-squared
+The MVP is to keep digging into Ridge and Lasso, create a plot to find the best alpha of each one, and add or reduce some features to get the best score of R-squared